 Altar servers assist the celebrant during Masses, weddings, funerals, and other liturgical events.
 They must be in the 4th grade or above.
 Training is scheduled periodically throughout the year.
 Adults are also encouraged to become servers.

-The Art and Environment Committee is responsible for altar/sanctuary decorations, vestments, and narthex displays that reflect the various liturgical events of the year.
+~ Art and Environment - altar/sanctuary decorations, vestments, and narthex displays that reflect the various liturgical events of the year

-The cleaning of linens involves washing and ironing altar linens, purificators, altar server robes, and the dry cleaning of the priests’ and deacons’ vestments.
+~ Cleaning of Linens and Vestments - involves washing and ironing altar linens, purificators, altar server robes, and the dry cleaning of the priests’ and deacons’ vestments

 Extraordinary Ministers of Holy Communion